ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Slightly clarified Ferrofluid melee attack description.
 - Kintsugi now exposes a config for selecting which stats are affected.
 - Fixed a duplicate effect prefab registration in Pinball Wizard.

-**4.1.2**

-- Balance pass:
-	- Increased Item Drone range to 1000 m (was 100 m).
-Range is now configurable.
-	- Item Drones no longer drop command droplets on death if Artifact of Command is enabled (configurable).
-	- Huntress: MK7b Rockeye Mini:
-		- Increased projectile stick radius to 0.4 m (was 0.25 m).
-		- Increased base damage of both impacts to 150% (was 100%).
-		- Increased blast radius to 8.5 m (was 7 m).
-- Fixed some console spam caused by running server-only code on clients in Bulwark Drone, Sturdy Mug, Pinball Wizard, and Pulse Monitor.
-- Item Drone dropping items on death is now configurable (remains on by default).
-- Visual tweaks to Huntress: MK7b Rockeye Mini:
-	- Added a tracer effect.
-	- Increased model size.
-	- Reduced size and speed of fuse particles.
-	- Switched to a softer explosion effect.